Colorado Elopement Locations and Planning Guide

 We always suggest that our couples elope on a weekday, if possible.
 We believe that your elopement day should be a private experience for you in nature, and choosing a weekday is a simple way to avoid crowds.

 While it might initially make sense to elope on a holiday, we suggest avoiding eloping on a holiday or the days surrounding it.
 On weekends like Memorial Day and Labor Day and summer holidays like the Fourth of July, the mountains are full of locals and visitors taking a break in the mountains.
-This will flood hiking trails with people, and give you fewer options (and possibly increase prices) for your accommodation and ceremony.
+This will flood hiking trails with people, and give you fewer options for your accommodation and ceremony locations.

 1. What kind of views do you dream about?

-2. What time of year would you like to elope in?
+2. What time of year are you eloping in?

 Your elopement date will have a huge impact on your location options.
 Some high-elevation locations in Colorado are only accessible from June through October.
-Peak fall color only lasts about 1-2 weeks or so and ranges from late September to early October, depending on the region of the state.
+Peak wildflower season usually lasts from mid July to mid August.
+Peak fall color ranges from late September to early October, depending on the region of the state.
 Snow often begins in October and can last through early June.

 3. How many guests are you expecting?